GeorgeLiu7694/Binary-Search/README.md

 ## Chat

-For each user on the homepage, you can chat with them, this chat feature is running in real-time.
+Allows users to chat with one another on the homepage, this chat feature is running in real-time.
 You can find existing chatrooms in `/chat`, everything is saved (unlike Snapchat😊)

 ## Project